HOW TO BUY THE BEST

 So these are all factors you will want to study and then choose one to three areas to focus your search on.
 (See the FAQ and Resources pages here on this site to help you learn many more things about Costa Rica.)
 Reading pages like these on the internet and in travel books is very important and can also be a lot of fun as you discover the terrain and climate of Costa Rica.

-One thing I always recommend is that if you are going to be buying Costa Rica real estate, you should buy and carry an altimeter with you, to check the elevation at each property you look at, and record it in a notebook in which you keep notes on each property.
+One thing I always recommend is that if you are going to be buying property in Costa Rica, you should buy and carry an altimeter with you, to check the elevation at each property you look at, and record it in a notebook in which you keep notes on each property.
 By noting the altitude you will have a very good idea of what kind of climate and temperature your property will have.

 For example, let's take San Ramon, here where Rancho Silencio is located: If you live north of town out on the road towards Arenal Volcano, the altitude there is around 4000 to 5000 feet - 1000 feet higher than at Rancho Silencio.
 That means more cold days in the rainy season and more cold nights in general.
 Then, if you head out west of San Ramon towards the ocean, soon you will be down around 1000-1500 feet altitude and you will find much muggier, hotter weather.